oracle/opengrok/Read-only-configuration.md

     Thus, the `configuration.xml` file serves as a persistent storage for both the indexer and the weapp.

-The problem now is that there is no way to persistently store any customizations.
-All of them get wiped out always when the reindex is finished and the configuration is overwritten.
+This presents a problem of how to store any customizations since all of them get wiped out always when the reindex is finished and the configuration is overwritten.

 ## Read only configuration